Teerapat6509650468/CS360_Project_Fork/README.md

 ## Unit and Integration Testing Overview
-Our team uses the following tools for testing :
+We use Jest for unit testing and Supertest for integration testing in the pet-adoption project.
+Below is an overview of the test cases and features that are tested.

+### Total Test Cases
+- Unit Tests: 6 test cases
+- Integration Tests: 8 test cases
+- Total Test Cases: 14 test cases

+### Test Feature
+1. Unit Tests (6 test cases):
-- **Jest**: Used for unit testing individual functions or modules, ensuring that each component works as expected in isolation.
+Unit tests are designed to test individual functions or modules, ensuring that each component works as expected in isolation.
-- **Supertest**: Handles integration testing, focusing on how different parts of the application interact, especially useful for testing API endpoints.
+- CreatePetEntry Component
+  - TC1 : Handles input changes from Create Pet Entry
+  - TC2 : Calls createNewPet on button click with correct data
+  - TC3 : Does not call createNewPet if required fields are not filled
+- EditPetEntry Component
+  - TC4 : Handles input changes from Edit Pet Entry
+  - TC5 : Calls updatePet on button click with correct data
+  - TC6 : Should not have the same values as the initial mock repo after editing

+2. Integration Tests (8 test cases):
+Integration tests are used to validate how different parts of the application work together, ensuring the entire flow works as expected.
+- TC1 : CREATE a new pet entry (POST /api/pets)
+- TC2 : UPDATE an existing pet entry (PUT /api/pets/:id)
+- TC3 : GET all pets (GET /api/pets)
+- TC4 : Handle missing required fields (POST /api/pets with missing data)
+- TC5 : Handle updates for non-existing pet (PUT /api/pets/:id for non-existing ID)
+- TC6 : RETRIEVE a pet by ID (GET /api/pets/:id)
+- TC7 : DELETE a pet entry (DELETE /api/pets/:id)
+- TC8 : HANDLE retrieving a non-existing pet by ID (GET /api/pets/:id for non-existing ID)

+### Testing Tools Used
+- Jest: Used for unit testing, ensuring that individual functions (such as pet entry functions and form validation) work correctly in isolation.
+Supertest: Used for integration testing, focusing on API endpoints and the interaction between frontend and backend.
-- **Babel**: Transpiles ES6+ JavaScript code to ensure compatibility with Jest, allowing the use of modern JavaScript features in tests.
+- Babel: Transpiles ES6+ JavaScript code to ensure compatibility with Jest, allowing modern -
+- JavaScript features in tests.

+### CI/CD Integration with GitHub Actions
-- **GitHub Actions**: Automates testing in CI/CD.
-Each push and pull request triggers the GitHub Actions workflow, running our test suite in various environments (e.g., macos-latest, ubuntu-24.04).
-This setup ensures consistent test results across platforms and notifies us immediately if any tests fail, providing valuable feedback on code quality before merging.
+- GitHub Actions: Automates the testing process in CI/CD.
+Every push and pull request triggers the GitHub Actions workflow, which runs the test suite in various environments (e.g., macOS, Ubuntu).
+This ensures consistent test results across platforms and provides immediate feedback on any test failures, helping maintain code quality before merging.

 ## Setting Up Tests